dwajsman/wmdd_4935/week2/00_notes.md

-because we are going to start exploring events, and all things asynchronous in more detail next week i won't go into too much detail regarding how they work now. for now think of a callback function as a way of telling your code to perform a task, and when that task is finished do something do something else. for example: put all of these invitations in envelopes, and when you are done putting them in envelopes take them to the post office and mail them. while this is happening your code can continue doing other useful things. you have seen these in event handlers, where you call a function when a certain event is triggered, like clicking a button. as i said in week one, this is essentially how event-driven programming works. only in this case instead of waiting for an event that is direct user input, maybe the event is reading a file. when your file is read into a memory, do something.
+because we are going to start exploring events, and all things asynchronous in more detail next week i won't go into too much detail regarding how they work now. for now think of a callback function as a way of telling your code to perform a task, and when that task is finished do something else, for example: put all of these invitations in envelopes, and when you are done putting them in envelopes take them to the post office and mail them. while this is happening your code can continue doing other useful things. you have seen these in event handlers, where you call a function when a certain event is triggered, like clicking a button. as i said in week one, this is essentially how event-driven programming works. only in this case instead of waiting for an event that is direct user input, maybe the event is reading a file. when your file is read into memory, do something.

 when we look at the fs module in a moment we are going to talk about an error first callback, where our first parameter passed to our callback is our error